residing at ingynbin[1]

 —clup

-A couple of workmen chisel clumps of bark from the piquant thanakha, felled by our meditator friend Jamie in order to clear a view from the new pagoda across the miniature lake.
+A couple of workmen chisel bark clumps from the piquant thanakha, felled earlier by our meditator friend Jamie in order to prepare a view from the new pagoda across the diminutive lake.
 Evening exposes a patchwork of cut logs with luminescent yellow woodgrain with a sweet scent.[21]

-Another evening stroll, this time a few kilometres as far as crossroads bridge, where three women are collecting donations for a monastic project (one of several in the vicinity).
+Another evening stroll, this time a few kilometres as far as the bridge and crossroads, where three women collect donations for a monastic project (one of several in the vicinity).
 They rattle tin trays filled with stones at the motorcycles and vehicles as they speed through, dispersing clouds of dust.
-In the roadside shack, with an open book of suttas on the rough sawn table where he sits, an elder village Burman, eyes set wide on a face that converges to a narrow triangular point at his chin, intones into a dangling microphone.
+In the roadside shack, with an open book of suttas on the rough sawn table where he sits, an elder village Burman, eyes set wide on a face that converges to a narrow point at his chin, intones into a dangling microphone.
 The voice ricochets through nearby speakers, riven with static.
 Despite a lack of teeth, his recital lifts and subsides unfalteringly.
-From time to time, a male companion leans across and strikes a small bronze gong, hung from an overhead rafter.
-Our modest dana to the women brings in return from them a few hardboiled sweets: in this community, to give is a safeguard and enriches one’s future – in this case, literally as well as spiritually!
+From time to time, a male companion leans across and strikes a small bronze gong, hanging from an overhead rafter.
+Our modestdana to the women elicits in return a handful of hardboiled sweets: in this community, to give is to safeguard and enrich one’s own future — both literally and spiritually!

 [22] Andrew departs and Humbert arrives.
-Nervously settling in, he tells us he is here to take robes.
-The next day, his shorn hair drops, as did bhante-ji’s, onto the concrete beside the washing trough:
+Nervously settling in, he tells us he will take robes.
+Next day, shorn hair drops, as did bhante-ji’s, onto the washing trough concrete:

 lake weed